-The first noctilucent clouds of this season have been spotted from NASA’s AIM spacecraft.
+The first noctilucent clouds of this season have been spotted from the UK.
 These beautiful midnight clouds illuminate the twilight sky of summer.
-If you see any be sure to report it at the NLC Observers website.
+If you see any be sure to report it at the NLC Observers website or using the Glendale atmospherics web app.

 Noctilucent clouds are the highest clouds in the Earth’s atmosphere, located in the mesosphere at altitudes of around 85 km, and are visible only when illuminated by sunlight from below the horizon while the ground and lower layers of the atmosphere are in the Earth’s shadow; otherwise they are too faint to be seen.
 Noctilucent clouds are not fully understood meteorological concepts.
 Clouds generally are not able to reach such high altitudes, especially under such thin air pressures.